CrispNCrispy/Blockchain_Project/README.md

 Inner_Circle only uses 3 organizations: Patient, PHC and Government Hospital, with one channel, 'channel13' for all the three.

 ### Status of Mainchannel:
-Network created with a makeshift smart contract to experiment with authentication systems.
-Deprecated for now, using <b>Inner Circle</b> for further project.
+Network created with a makeshift smart contract (investment contact) to experiment with authentication systems for 6 organizations and 2 channels.
+Deprecated for now, using <b>Inner_Circle</b> for further project.

 ### Status of Inner_Cirlce:
-Network setup complete, works only with v 1.4.2.
+- Network setup complete, works only with v 1.4.2.
-Next task in line: Creation of smart contract.
+- Consists of 10 continers on network startup: 3 peers (one for each org), 3 CLIs (one for each org), 3 CAs (one for each org) and 1 orderer peer (assumed to be owned by a 4th organization).
+- User and Admin credential creations js files have been done.
+- Work to be done:
+1/5 Smart contract methods completed.
+1/5 Application js files completed.